La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 **tarci** denotes real stars, objects in the sky.
 The interjection **pe'a** transforms it into a metaphorical meaning.

-> **.i ba ku mi pu viska le cizra stuzi poi le fagri cu nenri .i mi pu klama za'e le fagrystu**
-> _And then I saw a strange place with a fire inside.
-I came to that (how to say) "fire-place"._
+> **Then, I saw a strange place with a fire inside.
+I approached the, let's say, "fire-place."**

 za'e
 : left interjection: marks the following construct as used not in its usual meaning

-Left interjections like their name suggests are put before a construct modified (whereas other interjections are put after it).
+Left interjections, as their name suggests, are placed before a modified construct (whereas other interjections are placed after it).

-The left interjection **za'e** shows that the following construct, **le fagrystu** in this case, is made up or used not in its standard meaning, i.e. there wouldn't be need to look up in the dictionary or ask the speaker specifically about the meaning of this word since the word is used to further describe the story.
+The left interjection **za'e** shows that the following construct, **le fagrystu** in this case, is made up or used not in its standard meaning.
+Thus, there is no need to look it up in the dictionary or ask the speaker specifically about the meaning of this word since the word is used to further describe the story.

-> **ba'e la .alis. e nai la .kevin. pu darxi mi**
-> _Alice, not Kevin hit me!_
+> **Alice, not Kevin, hit me!**

 <!-- -->

-> **mi djuno le du'u ma kau pu darxi ba'e mi .i ku'i mi na ku djuno le du'u ma kau pu darxi do**
-> _I know who hit me.
-But I don't know who hit you._
+> **I know who hit me.
+However, I don't know who hit you.**

 ba'e
 : left interjection: puts an emphasis on the following construct

-To emphasize a word we would use stress in spoken English, and underlining, italics or capital letters in written English.

-In Lojban we use the left interjection **ba'e**.
+To emphasize a word, we would use stress in spoken English, and underlining, italics, or capital letters in written English.
+In Lojban, we use the left interjection **ba'e**.

 ### Paragraphs and separating sentences

 **ni'o** works exactly like **.i** but starts a new paragraph.
 Paragraphs are usually associated with new topics.

-It is normal to use in speech only **.i** to separate sentence but you might want to use **ni'o** especially in a written text to structure it.
+It is normal to use **.i** in speech to separate sentences, but you might want to use **ni'o** especially in written text to structure it.

 <table>
  <tr>